Dev07-Harsh/Dev07-Harsh/README.md

 [![Visitors](https://visitor-badge.laobi.icu/badge?page_id=Dev07-Harsh.Dev07-Harsh)](https://github.com/Dev07-Harsh)

 Welcome to my GitHub profile!
-I'm Dev07-Harsh, a passionate software developer on an exciting journey of learning and innovation.
+I'm Harsh Singh, a passionate software developer on an exciting journey of learning and innovation.
 Dive into my world of code, creativity, and community collaboration.

 ---

 ## 👨‍💻 About Me

-- *Name:* Dev07-Harsh
+- *Name:* Harsh Singh
 - *Passion:* Building innovative solutions and contributing to the open-source community
 - *Focus:* Mastering languages like Python and JavaScript while exploring modern development frameworks
 - *Philosophy:* Learning by doing, sharing knowledge, and growing through collaboration